Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Introduction

 \subsection{Contributions}

 In this paper, we develop a data-driven performance estimation framework for analyzing the convergence of deterministic first-order methods over a distribution of convex optimization problems.
-By combining \emph{a priori} information on the function classes considered, and \emph{a posteriori} information from observing the algorithm trajectories, our data-driven technique narrows the gap between theoretical and empirical performance.
-Our contributions are as follows: \begin{itemize} \item We combine the performance estimation framework (PEP) with data-driven Wasserstein distributionally robust optimization (DRO) to analyze performance of a first-order method over a distribution of convex optimization problems.
-To achieve this, we directly formulate the analysis as a tractable conic program that depends on the observed trajectories of the algorithm on a finite set of problem instances.
+By combining \emph{a priori} information on the function classes and \emph{a posteriori} information from observed algorithm trajectories, our data-driven technique narrows the gap between theoretical and empirical performance.
+Our contributions are as follows: \begin{itemize} \item We combine the PEP framework with data-driven Wasserstein distributionally robust optimization (DRO) to create a computational framework that analyzes the performance of a first-order method over a distribution of convex optimization problems.
+To achieve this, we formulate the analysis as a tractable conic program that depends on the observed algorithm trajectories on a finite set of problem instances.
+Our formulation interpolates between in-sample average-case behavior and the worst-case PEP bound as the Wasserstein radius grows, recovering PEP exactly above an explicit threshold.

-\item We establish finite-sample performance guarantees on unseen problem instances in terms of the average value, conditional value-at-risk, or worst-case value on optimality measures such as function-value gap and distance-to-solution.
+\item We establish finite-sample guarantees that our certificate upper-bounds the true expectation and conditional value-at-risk of commonly used performance metrics (\eg, distance to optimality and suboptimality) over unseen instances.

+\item We show asymptotic rates as well as upper bounds for the conditional value-at-risk of the suboptimality of gradient descent and the fast gradient method on structured distributions of quadratic minimization problems.
+These rates identify settings in which our framework certifies strictly faster performance than the worst case.
+Our rates build on the average-case analyses of~\citet{cunhaOnlyTailsMatter2022,paquetteHaltingTimePredictable2023}, complementing their expectation results with risk-aware guarantees.

-\item Numerical experiments on quadratic minimization, logistic regression, and Lasso show that our approach significantly reduces the pessimism of state-of-the-art computer-assisted worst-case bounds.
-Specifically, our bounds capture convergence behaviors that the worst-case analysis is not able to guarantee, such as point convergence for smooth convex functions.
-In addition, we provide numerical evidence to conjecture faster probabilistic rates of convergence by fitting the bounds obtained by our procedure.
+\item Numerical experiments on unconstrained quadratic minimization, logistic regression using a real credit-scoring dataset, and Lasso show that our approach significantly reduces the conservatism of state-of-the-art computer-assisted worst-case bounds.
+Moreover, it directly captures empirical phenomena such as ripples in Nesterov acceleration and heavy-tailed performance variation across problem instances.
+We provide an open-source repository to reproduce all experiments at \url{https://github.com/stellatogrp/dro_pep}. \end{itemize}